-The Office of Learner Support Services' mission is to eliminate disability discrimination and ensure equal educational opportunity for students who qualify as a person with a disability under the applicable laws (ADA, Section 504).
+The Office of Learner Support Services' mission is to eliminate disability discrimination, and ensure equal educational opportunity for students who qualify as a person with a disability under the applicable laws (ADA, Section 504).
 Learner Support Services works closely with students to determine reasonable accommodations that will minimize the disadvantage their disability may cause.
 We are an open enrollment institution, meaning we welcome all students no matter your prior background or experience.
-If you had an IEP in high school, that is a great place to start identifying special educational needs but it is not sufficient for activation of special accommodations in higher education.
-Eastern WV CTC has NO SPECIAL ACADEMIC PROGRAMS other than those offered for training by the Workforce Education Department.
+If you had an Individualized Education Plan (IEP) in high school, that is a great place to start identifying special educational needs, but it is not sufficient for activation of special accommodations in higher education.

+Eastern has NO SPECIAL ACADEMIC PROGRAMS other than those offered for training by the Workforce Education Department.
 For example, there are no special classes, such as special history or psychology classes.
-Special needs students must meet the same academic requirements as any other student.
+Students with special needs must meet the same academic requirements as any other student.
 That means that they must take the same exams and complete the same papers as those students without special needs.
 All special accommodation requests are reviewed on a case-by-case basis.
 Reasonable accommodations will be made with supporting documentation from a licensed professional.
 Not every course will qualify for all accommodations.
-Many students who were under an Individualized Education Plan (IEP) or a 504 Plan during high school will qualify for services, as will many other students who might not have received any specialized services during their K-12 education.
-It is the student's responsibility to contact the Student Services Specialist and provide appropriate documentation of any disability that might interfere with his or her educational pursuit.
+Many students who were under an IEP or a 504 Plan during high school will qualify for services, as will many other students who might not have received any specialized services during their K-12 education.
+It is the student's responsibility to contact the Dean of Student Access and Success, and provide appropriate documentation of any disability that might interfere with his or her educational pursuit.
 Approved accommodations are determined on an individual basis.
-Any requirement that an instructor demonstrates as essential for any directly related licensing requirements or for a program of instruction pursued by a student with a disability cannot be altered.
+Any requirement that an instructor demonstrates as essential for any directly related licensing requirements, or for a program of instruction pursued by a student with a disability, cannot be altered.

-For more information or to register as a student with a disability, please contact the Student Services Specialist by phone at 304.434.8000/877.982.2322, extension 9233 or stop by the Student Services Specialist's office at 101-C on the Main Campus.
+For more information or to register as a student with a disability, please contact the Student Services Office by phone at 304.434.8000, or 877.982.2322, extension 9235, or stop by the Student Services Office on the Main Campus.